richie-south/marked/README.md

 # Build string or components

-Some alternatives to building component or string from parse result.
+If you want to go through the result and build components, strings, analyze etc, i have two examples provided here.

 **First**

-Using recursive map
+Using recursive map, simply run a map function on every child value.
+This would fit almost every usecase the best.

 ```typescript
 function build(data) {